- 1 Purpose

 | || |

-On the advice of the Director (Assurance Services), the Vice-Chancellor's Executive (VCE) will regularly monitor and review the progress being made in developing an appropriate culture of risk management and the effective implementation of risk management strategies throughout the organisation.
+On the advice of the Director (Planning and Performance Support Services), the Vice-Chancellor's Executive (VCE) will regularly monitor and review the progress being made in developing an appropriate culture of risk management and the effective implementation of risk management strategies throughout the organisation.

 5.4 Guidance on Acceptable Risk

 Through its monitoring, review and reporting functions, the Vice-Chancellor's Executive (VCE) will ensure that the University maintains a consistent approach to its assessment of acceptable risk.

 Each stage of the risk management process shall be appropriately documented.
 The extent of documentation required is dependent on the nature of the risk.
 Documentation will be controlled so as to inform part of an auditable quality management process.